raulk/FIPs/FIPS/fip-draft_foundational_fvm.md

 Parameters to actors and return data returned from actor calls are modelled as IPLD blocks too.
-But since they are not referenced from state or elsewhere, they aren't referenced by CID but merely by block IDs when invoking the WASM actor entrypoint (see [Actor message dispatch](#actor-message-dispatch)).
+But since they are not referenced from state or elsewhere, they aren't referenced by CID but merely by block IDs when invoking the Wasm actor entrypoint (see [Actor message dispatch](#actor-message-dispatch)).

 **Syscall mechanics**